Capabilities-Limited/cva6-build-notes/cva6-wsl-from-scratch-notes.md

 ```

 We install the riscv-dv requirements.
 This first requires python packages which
-are now (recent python3 from Ubunutu 24.04) managed using a python virtual
+are now (recent python3 from Ubuntu 24.04) managed using a python virtual
 environment.
 Create a new python virtual environment and run pip to install the
 python packages from the requirement.txt file:
 ```sh